Posted: 8 months ago, last updated 10 weeks ago.

 Players: You can play this with 30 players online.
 Numbers of players vary depending on the server.

+You will need Xbox Live Gold (must be 18 to create, then configure family accounts for younger players) to play online with Xbox One.
 You can purchase vehicles, weapons and skins in the game with Cash.
 Cash is earned in the game by performing a variety of actions, depending on whether you are Police or Prisoners.
 You can purchase Cash with Robux.